kwabenasapong/openpldoc/manual/source/troubleshooting.rst

 If you are using a JPG formatted image for your background try converting it to another format.
 There is a notable performance difference between JPG and a format such as PNG.
-Other formats wrok in OpenLP but PNG is the preferred image format and yields the best performance.
+Other formats work in OpenLP but PNG is the preferred image format and yields the best performance.
+Images should also be sized to the size of your output.
+If your ouput screen is 1024x768 you should size your background image to that size since OpenLP does not scale images.